neonkore/waypipe/README.md

 a user-friendly command line pattern which prefixes a call to `ssh` and automatically sets up a reverse tunnel for protocol data.
 For example,

-    waypipe ssh -C user@theserver weston-terminal
+    waypipe ssh user@theserver weston-terminal

 will run `ssh`, connect to `theserver`, and remotely run `weston-terminal`, using local and remote `waypipe` processes to synchronize the shared memory buffers used by Wayland clients between both computers.
 Command line arguments before `ssh` apply only to `waypipe`; those after `ssh` belong to `ssh`.

-Alternatively, one can set up the local and remote processes by hand, with the following set of shell commands:
+Alternatively, one can launch the local and remote processes by hand, with the following set of shell commands:

     /usr/bin/waypipe -s /tmp/socket-local client &